-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Asian-American and Pacific Islander Heritage Month » Asian-American and Pacific Islander Heritage Month 2012 » Asian-American and Pacific Islander Heritage Month 2012: Joy Yamamura
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Asian-American and Pacific Islander Heritage Month » Asian-American and Pacific Islander Heritage Month 2012 » Asian-American and Pacific Islander Heritage Month 2012: Joy Yamamura

 Joy Yamamura joined the Foreign Service in 2010 and currently serves as assistant general services officer at the U.S. Embassy in Dar es Salaam, United Republic of Tanzania.